lluque42/fdf/README.md

-This is the stage where: (1) the samples obtained from loading the .fdf file (2D position at XY plane + altitude) are used to create actual 3D XYZ points in space, this is dependent upon the type of projection: planar, spherical, or cylindrical; (2) the color information of the samples are used to create an array of uint32_t to storage the color values of each vertex; (3) for each of the samples (spatial-info-wise) a relationship is stablished with its neighboring samples in the matrix, this relationship is represented in an edge array and is the base for eventually drawing lines that connect each vertex only to its orthogonal neighbor vertices (or, in bonus version, also to its non-orthogonal neighbors that makes spatial sense; or to every neighbor).
+This is the stage where: (1) the samples obtained from loading the .fdf file (2D position at XY plane + altitude) are used to create actual 3D XYZ points in space, this is dependent upon the type of projection: planar, spherical, or cylindrical; (2) for each of the samples (spatial-info-wise) a relationship is stablished with its neighboring samples in the matrix, this relationship is represented in an edge array and is the base for eventually drawing lines that connect each vertex only to its orthogonal neighbor vertices (or, in bonus version, also to its non-orthogonal neighbors that makes spatial sense;
+or to every neighbor).
+Each edge also contains the numeric value for the color of the start and end vertex.

 In (1) one of this three functions: fdf_get_vertex_mx(), fdf_get_vertex_mx_sph(), or fdf_get_vertex_mx_cyl() is used to create a matrix